Middle English: Transition from Old English

+have it, the very earliest in Middle English," having an Old English vocabulary co-existing with simplified inflexion.

 Early Middle English

-Early Middle English (1150–1300) has a largely Anglo-Saxon vocabulary (with many Norse borrowings in the northern parts of the country), but a greatly simplified inflectional system.
-The grammatical relations that were expressed in Old English by the dative and instrumental cases are replaced in Early Middle English with prepositional constructions.
+Early Middle English (1150–1350) has a largely Anglo-Saxon vocabulary (with many Norse borrowings in the northern parts of the country) but a greatly simplified inflectional system.
+The grammatical relations that were expressed in Old English by the dative and instrumental cases were replaced in Early Middle English with prepositional constructions.
 The Old English genitive -es survives in the -'s of the modern English possessive, but most of the other case endings disappeared in the Early Middle English period, including most of the roughly one dozen forms of the definite article ("the").
 The dual personal pronouns (denoting exactly two) also disappeared from English during this period.

-Gradually, the wealthy and the government Anglicised again, although Norman (and subsequently French) remained the dominant language of literature and law until the 14th century, even after the loss of the majority of the continental possessions of the English monarchy.
-The loss of case endings was part of a general trend from inflections to fixed word order that also occurred in other Germanic languages (though more slowly and to a lesser extent), and therefore it cannot be attributed simply to the influence of French-speaking sections of the population: English did, after all, remain the vernacular.
+The loss of case endings was part of a general trend from inflections to fixed word order that also occurred in other Germanic languages (though more slowly and to a lesser extent).
+Therefore, it cannot be attributed simply to the influence of French-speaking sections of the population; English did, after all, remain the vernacular.
 It is also argued that Norse immigrants to England had a great impact on the loss of inflectional endings in Middle English.
-One argument is that, although Norse- and English-speakers were somewhat comprehensible to each other due to similar morphology, the Norse-speakers' inability to reproduce the ending sounds of English words influenced Middle English's loss of inflectional endings.
+One argument is that, although Norse and English speakers were somewhat comprehensible to each other due to similar morphology, the Norse speakers' inability to reproduce the ending sounds of English words influenced Middle English's loss of inflectional endings.

 Important texts for the reconstruction of the evolution of Middle English out of Old English are the Peterborough Chronicle, which continued to be compiled up to 1154; the Ormulum, a biblical commentary probably composed in Lincolnshire in the second half of the 12th century, incorporating a unique phonetic spelling system; and the Ancrene Wisse and the Katherine Group, religious texts written for anchoresses, apparently in the West Midlands in the early 13th century.
-The language found in the last two works is sometimes called the AB language.
+The language found in the last two works is sometimes called the AB language, one of a range of regional dialects: East Midlands (London), South West (Kentish), Western (AB) and Northern.

-More literary sources of the 12th and 13th centuries include Layamon's Brut and The Owl and the Nightingale.
+Additional literary sources of the 12th and 13th centuries include Layamon's Brut and The Owl and the Nightingale.

 Some scholars have defined "Early Middle English" as encompassing English texts up to 1350.
 This longer time frame would extend the corpus to include many Middle English Romances (especially those of the Auchinleck manuscript c.
 1330).